 The Estee Lauder conglomerate used this to great effect.
 Several brands of the family used virtual makeup try-on and live streaming for launching their new products.
 As a result, the conversion rate was up to 10 times the average, the median order value has increased, and over a million people watched the streams.
 The total sales of the conglomerate grew by 60%.

 Virtual makeup try-ons can include myriads of customization options, letting customers choose any combination of color and model.
 In addition, this feature can be combined with artificial intelligence to recommend specific products that would fit the customers best.

 Looké, a niche cosmetics company from Indonesia, made good use of it.
 Their app uses the user’s profile to automatically suggest the powders and foundations that would benefit them most.
 These products are then available to test in the same app.

 By the way, if you are interested in learning more about AR in the beauty industry, take a look at our newest white paper.
 It describes other important trends, explains how Face AR technology works, and shows other applications (like nail polish try-on or hair color simulation).

 There is a reason this technology is so hot right now.
 Several of them, actually.

 - Increased sales.
 Virtual makeup try-ons are very realistic, and it shows.
 Customers using it are three times more likely to buy and their order size is 20% larger, on average.

 - Decreased returns.
 The users can choose the right product right away which saves a ton of money on repackaging the unneeded goods.
 In some cases, AR try-on decreased returns by up to 36%.

 - Increased brand engagement and loyalty.
 When brands make shopping more convenient, buyers appreciate that.
-As we mentioned before, Ulta increased engagement by 700% through their virtual makeup try-on app.
+As we mentioned before, Ulta increased engagement by 700% through their mobile app.

 Case study: Looké